aelred/graql-haskell-blog/README.md

 > *variables* and *names* are just strings.

-These can be modeled with types containing a single `String` field:
+These can be modelled with types containing a single `String` field:

 ```haskell
 data Var = Var String